-Recently (Jan 23), Romania adopted its first law for prevention of institutionalisation and acceleration of DI.
+Recently (Jan 23), Romania adopted its first law for prevention of institutionalization and acceleration of DI.
 There are some governance mechanisms put in place (for the moment, only on paper, as the process did not actually start):

 - A National Coordinating Committee (NCC): coordinates the DI process (working groups); provides support at county levels; assesses and monitors the progress of DI; organizes debates / public meetings.
-It is lead by the National Authority and comprises representatives of: - CRPD focal points (Ministry of Education, Justice, Health, Communication and IT, EU Funds) - Other institutions, like: - Ministry of Labor and Social Affairs; of Family, Youth and Equal Opportunities; of Finance. - National Authority for Payments and Social Inspection (they license, on the ground, social services, and distribute financial benefits to persons with disabilities) - National Agency for Employment - Monitoring Council for the CRPD implementation - Self-advocates / representatives of DPOs - Other actors involved in community inclusion - County Coordinating Committees (CCCs) for DI and inclusion in the community: responsible for DI process at local level (implementation of DI plans at the levels of the centers) and for mobilizing resources.
-They are coordinated by the County Directorates for Social Affairs and Child Protection and include representatives of: - County Council (owns budgets) - o Prefecture - Civil society organisations and private service providers - Self-advocates - Town halls / local councils - Social work directorates (under municipality)

-- o County Authority for Payments and Social Inspection - Representatives of all general interest services: culture, sports, public health, education, employment... - Other actors (like lawyers / judges legal guardianship transition; community based psychiatric services; banks; etc) with impact in community inclusion and participation. - Independent civil society Advisory Group (AG) national level: it evaluates the DI plans for each center; it monitors the DI progress; it participates in awareness raising activities, debates... - Self-advocates - DPO representatives - Human rights watch dog organizations
+It is lead by the National Authority and comprises representativesof: - CRPD focal points (Ministry of Education, Justice, Health, Communication and IT, EUFunds) - Other institutions, like: - Ministry of Labor and Social Affairs; of Family, Youth and EqualOpportunities; of Finance. - National Authority for Payments and Social Inspection (they license, on theground, social services, and distribute financial benefits to persons with disabilities) - National Agency for Employment - Monitoring Council for the CRPD implementation - Self-advocates / representatives of DPOs - Other actors involved in community inclusion - County Coordinating Committees (CCCs) for DI and inclusion in the community: responsible for DI process at local level (implementation of DI plans at the levels of the centers) and for mobilizing resources.
+They are coordinated by the County Directorates for Social Affairs and Child Protection and include representatives of: - County Council (owns budgets) - o Prefecture - Civil society organizations and private service providers - o Self-advocates - Town halls / local councils - Social work directorates (under municipality) - County Authority for Payments and Social Inspection - Representatives of all general interest services: culture, sports, public health,education, employment... - Other actors (like lawyers / judges legal guardianship transition; community basedpsychiatric services; banks; etc) with impact in community inclusion and participation. - Independent civil society Advisory Group (AG) national level: it evaluates the DI plans foreach center; it monitors the DI progress; it participates in awareness raising activities, debates... - Self-advocates - DPO representatives - Human rights watch dog organizations